HUMN 3034 Emotions, Culture and Community

 Coordinator Penelope Rossiter Opens in new window

-Description This unit examines forms of cultural expression and collective selfunderstanding articulated as emotional identifications.
+Description This subject examines forms of cultural expression and collective selfunderstanding articulated as emotional identifications.
 Topics covered may include shame, pride, responsibility, forgiveness,resentment, hope, disgust, generosity, happiness, hate and love.
-The unit explores how these have been taken up in contemporary cultural analysis as a focus for understanding affinities and conflicts between individuals and communities and for how Australians imagine their historical interconnectedness.
+The subject explores how these have been taken up in contemporary cultural analysis as a focus for understanding affinities and conflicts between individuals and communities and for how Australians imagine their historical interconnectedness.
 It introduces some key theoretical perspectives that have been, and might be, applied to the study of emotions, culture and community.

 School Humanities & Comm Arts